Desk Plants

 In short, a low-maintenance desk plant is designed by nature to conserve (energy and water), making it highly compatible with a busy schedule where attention is a limited resource.

-3. Space and Growth Rate
+3. Office Space and Growth Rate

 Consider how much space you have.
 Small, compact, or upright plants are best for limited desk space.
 Trailing plants like Pothos can be placed on shelves to cascade down.

-Top 10 Low-Maintenance Desk Plants
+Top 10 Low-Maintenance Office Desk Plants

 For the beginner or the busy professional, selecting a plant that forgives neglect is key.
 These ten varieties are famously resilient, requiring minimal attention and tolerating the less-than-ideal conditions of a typical office.